 SAWF maintains a cadre of trained pension counselors.
-There are a wide variety of pension plans and options for New York City employees.
+There are a variety of pension plans and options for New York City employees.
 This can be very confusing.
-At least once a year, through our "pre-retirement seminar," and more often if a retirement incentive is being offered, the OSA Welfare Fund offers group lectures to discuss general planning and to review changes that you will need to anticipate as you approach and enter retirement.
+At least once a year, through our "Pre-retirement" and "Pension 101" seminars, the OSA Welfare Fund offers a group presentation on current pension plans and general retirement planning.
+The seminars review the changes that you will need to anticipate as you approach and enter retirement.

-Individual counseling sessions are available year round, to cover your individual situation, so that you understand your income and health benefits in retirement.
+Individual pension counseling sessions are available year round, to cover your individual situation, so that you understand your income and health benefits in retirement.

-If you are interested, call the union office at (212) 686-1229.
-Sessions are usually held after work, and last an hour or more.
-A member need not be ready to retire to ask for a session--younger members, even those who have not yet enrolled in a pension plan, are welcome.
+If you are interested in a one-on-one session with a pension counselor, please call the union office at (212) 686-1229.
+Sessions are usually held after work and last an hour or more.
+A member need not be ready to retire to ask for a session - younger members, even those who have not yet enrolled in a pension plan, are welcome.
 Our counselors want you to understand the plans.
 There is no charge to members for this service.

 XI.
-MISCELLANEOUS NOTES
+MISCELLANEOUS BENEFITS & NOTES